cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Faucets

-During the Game of Links will available consistently the Test of Thrones and test\~Auction apps as faucets.
-It will help us to test the contracts before mainnet launch and make easy for participants without tokens or with a small number of tokens join the Game.
-We've allocated 1 TEUL and 1 TGOL for Cosmos and Ethereum communities respectively for the Test of Thrones and 6 TGOL for test\~Auction.
-The Test of Thrones, technically, the zero round of test\~Auction.
-It would last for 18 days (until 7 Jan 2020).
-At that time cosmonauts and etherians can donate their native tokens, after that the EULs and GOLs will be distributed.
-Then retains the possibility to donate only in ETHs and claim GOLs daily for 60 days.
+For the duration of the Game of Links, the Test of Thrones and the test\~Auction will be constantly avaliable as faucets.
+It will help us to test the contracts before the launch of the mainnet and make it easier for participants without tokens or with a small number of tokens to join the Game.
+We've allocated 1 TEUL and 1 TGOL to the Cosmos and Ethereum communities, respectively, for the Test of Thrones and 6 TGOL for the test\~Auction.
+Test of Thrones is the zero round of the test\~Auction.
+It will last for 18 days (until 7 Jan 2020).
+During this period Cosmonauts and Etherians can donate their native tokens.
+After that EULs and GOLs will be distributed.
+After this there will still be a possibility to donate only in ETH and claim GOL tokens on daily basis for 60 days.

 ## Takeoff donations and disciplines incentives